On Locality-Sensitive Orderings and their Applications: Introduction

-\item \textsf{Approximate nearest neighbors.} \Lso{}s lead to a simple dynamic data structure for $(1+\eps)$-approximate nearest neighbor search (\ANN) with $O(\log n)$ time per update/query (ignoring dependencies on $\eps$).
-While this result is not new \cite{c-cppsr-02}, we emphasize that the query algorithm is the simplest so far---it is just a binary search in the orderings maintained.
+\NotSICOMPVer{ } \item \textsf{Approximate nearest neighbors.} \SICOMPVer{ } \Lso{}s lead to a simple dynamic data structure for $(1+\eps)$-approximate nearest neighbor search with $\Ode(\log n)$ time per update/query.
+While this result is not new \cite{c-cppsr-02}, we emphasize that the query algorithm is the simplest so far---it is just a binary search in the orderings maintained. \end{compactenumA}